cyuun/mind-garden/Process/README.md

 ![Mind's Garden Process Blog](Resources/mindsgarden-logo-rev2x-processblog.png "Mind's Garden Logo") Mind's Garden is a first person musical exploration game which reads in audio files to procedurally generate various terrains, characters, and experiences for the player to explore and discover.
 Every audio file produces a unique playthrough.
 ---
+## Week 8
+March 3 - 10
+### Bug fixes and weather
+We've fixed problems with bug swarms moving below the terrain as well as with the look of the water material.
+The bonefish, unlike the other "enemy" objects, pushed the player below the map even with a push upwards.
+The push was modified to be almost completely vertical, but will need some aditional testing to make sure this works.
+We now have weather for cloud accumulation, rain, snow, and "sparkle" storms, but will need to decide what activates these conditions.

+---
 ## Week 7